Twilight-Shuxin/media_computing_NRI/README.md

 We provide `run_decoder.py` and `run_encoder.py` for trajectory generation based on trained model.
 Simply run `python run_decoder.py` and a gif will show up in the root directory.

-The visualization of `python run_encoder.py` is still under development.
+The visualization part of `run_encoder.py` is still under development.